ricardolasso/WWERapp/README.md

 [Evaluation of your app across the following attributes]
 - **Category:** Game
 - **Mobile:** IOS 15
-- **Story:** Sign in and use the homepage to find to find games and consoles.
+- **Story:** sign in and use the homepage to find to find games and consoles.
+Also give you an description.
 - **Market:** Gamers
-- **Habit:** Finding information about games and consoles
+- **Habit:** finding information about games and consoles
 - **Scope:** 16 - 35 years

 ## Product Spec